Great Coalition: Prelude

-Four different ministries had failed in the previous six years, when the eight-month-old Liberal government of John Sandfield Macdonald and Antoine-Aime Dorion (the Sandfield Macdonald-Dorion Ministry) resigned in March of 1864, becoming the fifth cabinet to collapse.
-Governor-General Charles Viscount Monck sought out several widely respected leaders to attempt to form the next government, including Alexander Campbell of Kingston and Adam Johnston Fergusson Blair of Guelph.
+Four different ministries had failed in the previous six years, when the eight-month-old Liberal government of John Sandfield Macdonald and Antoine-Aime Dorion (the Sandfield Macdonald-Dorion Ministry) resigned in March 1864, becoming the fifth cabinet to collapse.
+Governor-General the Viscount Monck sought out several widely respected leaders to attempt to form the next government, including Alexander Campbell of Kingston and Adam Johnston Fergusson Blair of Guelph.
 Each of the men approached refused, citing the extreme difficulty of the task.
 Finally, Parti bleu stalwart Étienne-Paschal Taché and Liberal-Conservative leader John A. Macdonald agreed to take on the task, in that same month of March 1864.
 A new government was sworn in; it fell after less than three months, in May 1864, to become the sixth government to fall in six years.

-It had become clear to most political leaders that continued governance of Canada East and Canada West under the 1840 Act of Union was no longer tenable.
-In order to reform the political system, however, a coalition was formed between the Liberals under George Brown, the Parti bleu under George-Étienne Cartier, and the Liberal-Conservatives under John A. Macdonald.
-The formation of this coalition took place between June 14 and June 30, 1864, and was officially completed on June 22, 1864, under George-Étienne Cartier and John A. Macdonald.
+It had become clear to most political leaders that continued governance of Canada East and Canada West under the Act of Union 1840 was no longer tenable.
+To reform the political system, however, a coalition was formed between the Liberals under George Brown, the Parti bleu under George-Étienne Cartier, and the Liberal-Conservatives under John A. Macdonald.
+The formation of this coalition took place between June 14 and 30 and was officially completed on June 22, under George-Étienne Cartier and John A. Macdonald.